EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

 ### astro.lensing.s1plane_rms

-s1plane_rms function                                               glens Description: Given a model parameters of a lens, and the images position corresponding to a single source,
+s1plane_rms function                                               glens Description: Given a model parameters of a lens, and the images position corresponding to a single source, calculate the deflections